TO THE MEMBERS

 Share transfer and other related matters had been handled by the Company in-house till19-04-2022.
 The Company has appointed M/s.Cameo Corporate Services Limited as itsRegistrar and Share Transfer Agent.
 The shifting of electronic connectivity to M/s.
 CameoCorporate Services Limited has been made effective 20-04-2022.
 The Contact details of M/s.Cameo Corporate Services Limited is given in the Corporate Governance report.

 33. MATERIAL CHANGES SINCE 1ST APRIL 2022

 There have been no changes affecting the financial position of the Company between theend of the financial year (31-03-2022) and till the date of this report (25-05-2022).

 Pursuant to Section 134(5) of the Companies Act 2013 the Directors confirm that:

-(a) they had followed the applicable accounting standards along with proper explanationrelating to material departures if any in the preparation of the annual accounts for theyear ended 31st March 2017;
+(a) they had followed the applicable accounting standards along with proper explanationrelating to material departures if any in the preparation of the annual accounts for theyear ended 31st March 2022;

-(b) they had selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company as on 31st March 2017 and of the profit of theCompany for the year ended on that date;
+(b) they had selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company as on 31st March 2022 and the profit of theCompany for the year ended on that date;

 (c) they had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;